olegoseev/slideshow/README.md

 Simple lightweight slideshow (carousel) for displaying a list of items in horizontal order.
 No third party libraries.
 The slideshow using javascript to initialize slides and CSS3 transitions to move the slides.

 ## Features
--- Supports multiple slide shows on one page.
+- Supports multiple slide shows on one page.
--- Play pause mode.
+- Play pause mode.
--- Navigate to a slide
+- Navigate to a slide.
--- Caption
+- Slide caption.

 # Setup

+### Required files

 Include CSS and js files into HTML document.